 But I also make another vow: I vow to protect him from the stigma that is commonly attached to people suffering from mental health problems within South Asian communities and the religious quack doctors that are often called in to “help” them.

 My brother does not know I am coming to see him.
-Within the space of forty-eight hours he has moved into the family home, surrounded by stuffed suitcases, where he would spend more than a year sleeping on a sofa in our living room.
+He does not know that I am his keeper.
+Within the space of forty-eight hours, he has moved into the family home, surrounded by stuffed suitcases, where he would spend more than a year sleeping on a sofa in our living room.

 My brother is sitting at the family dining table.
 His hands clasped around a mug of smouldering chai, my mum beside him as if holding counsel.
 He looks silently up at me as we shake hands, smiles through smarting eyes, and then bursts into involuntary sobs, burying his weary head into my chest.
 I look at my mother for answers but she is weeping now with her eyes downcast, perhaps with even a sense of shame.
 It feels like the grief after a death.
 In fact, the last and only time I recall weeping with my brother like this was when our father died.
 I remember curling into him like a newborn child, exhausted from crying, from trying to comprehend the eternal absence of our late father, as he shielded me from the cruel reality of our loss.